 Our response to central government reforms

 Central government is introducing major reforms that will reshape how we manage land, water, and the environment in Aotearoa New Zealand.
-Find out what these proposed changes and how we're responding to ensure the region’s priorities are heard and protected.
+Find out what these proposed changes mean for our work and communities we serve, and how we're responding to ensure the region’s priorities are heard and protected.

 What’s changing

-The Government is reforming the resource management system, with legislation to replace the Resource Management Act (1991) (RMA) to be introduced to Parliament later this year and public consultation to follow.
+The Government is reforming the resource management system, with new legislation to replace the Resource Management Act (1991) (RMA) introduced to Parliament on 9 December 2025 and public consultation to follow.

-Once passed into law, the new legislation will affect how we plan for and manage our natural environment, cities and towns, with impacts for local authorities, communities, resource users and ratepayers.
+Once passed into law ( expected in mid-2026), the new legislation will affect how we plan for and manage our natural environment, cities and towns, with impacts for local authorities, communities, resource users and ratepayers.

-Alongside this, the Government released a detailed proposal to fundamentally reshape regional government across New Zealand, including replacing elected regional councillors with interim governing bodies.
+Alongside this, the Government recently also released a detailed proposal to fundamentally reshape regional government across New Zealand, including replacing elected regional councillors with interim governing bodies.
+Also recently released was proposal on rates capping.

 How we’re responding to government reforms

 When central government brings out new legislation or proposals, we work to advocate for Waitaha Canterbury and to adapt quickly to changes in central government policy and legislation.
-Read our previous submissions on past government proposals.
+Read our submissions on central government reform proposals.

 Our staff regularly scan for new legislative proposals and analyse new legislation that is introduced to understand how it will impact Waitaha Canterbury’s environment, its people, the economy and how we operate as a regional council.